dynatrace-oss/terraform-provider-dynatrace/docs/resources/kubernetes_enrichment.md

   To learn more, please refer to our [documentation](https://dt-url.net/pn22sye). (see [below for nested schema](#nestedblock--rules))
 - `scope` (String) The scope of this setting (KUBERNETES_CLUSTER).
 Omit this property if you want to cover the whole environment.
+- `use_ingest_enrichment_config_schema` (Boolean) Opt-in to experience the new unified enrichment settings view ahead of future rollout.
+ Enabling this toggle may trigger migration of rules to the new enrichment settings.
+Learn more in our [documentation](https://dt-url.net/qm02uk2).

 ### Read-Only